Share the Gospel

 This is the most important thing you need to know.
 You cannot share the good news about Jesus in your own strength.
 God does not intend you to.

 Successful evangelism is taking the initiative in the power of the Holy Spirit and leaving the results to God.
-This is freeing for us!
-The results do not depend on how well we share the gospel or how well we ask spiritual questions.
+This is freeing!
+The results do not depend on how well you share the gospel or how well you ask spiritual questions.

 Only God truly changes people’s hearts.
 What you can do is express your need for the Holy Spirit to work in and through you before you begin a spiritual conversation with someone.
 He will guide the conversation.